 Please understand that the Amputee Coalition cannot and does not make specific recommendations for products or services/ but can only suggest possible sources/ with no endorsement implied.

-Amputee Coalition therefore does not maintain a list of prosthetists.
+The Amputee Coalition, therefore, does not maintain a list of prosthetists.
 The following Web sites can help you find prosthetists and O&P facilities near you.
 You can then contact these professionals to ask about their experience and specialties in order to make the most informed selection of provider based on your individual needs.

 Amputee Coalition Member Directory